claydergc/loam_velodyne_kitti_ros/README.md

 # loam_velodyne_kitti_ros
-This package is a modified copy of [ROS loam_velodyne](http://docs.ros.org/indigo/api/loam_velodyne/html/files.html) to work with the KITTI dataset.
+This package is a modified copy of the ROS Indigo version of [loam_velodyne](http://docs.ros.org/indigo/api/loam_velodyne/html/files.html) to work with the KITTI dataset.

 Main changes have been done in:

 scanRegistration.cpp renamed to scanRegistrationKittiROS.cpp

 where at the end of this file the KITTI Dataset is published by reading the .bin files and converting it to point cloud data.

+Additionally, point clouds from each .bin file are published in a lower rate (4 Hz).
+This was done because in the experiments done with my computer the original rate of the LiDAR was making the LOAM algorithm drop some point clouds, which resulted in a n incorrect trajectory.

 Also, transformToEnd() and transformToStart() functions have been modified since the KITTI Dataset is distorsion free.